muratk5n/thirdwave/en/README.md

 ---

 MHI has tech for pure NH3 based power plants too.
 So many options.. with some coal, or completely without coal..
-That's what a solid base tech gives us.
+Such are the benefits of a solid base tech.

 H2 View: "Mitsubishi Heavy Industries (MHI) is set to conduct a feasibility study for the introduction of ammonia co-firing at a